codingteam/Keter/docs/items.md

 # Weapons
 * Combat knife
 A common survival knife with a steel blade.
-Can be used as a can opener or an improvised spade.
+Can be used as an improvised spade or a can opener.

 * Telescopic baton
 Modern take on a club.
 Good enough to reliably stun and incapacitate uncooperative disposable personnel.

 * USP .45
-Ubiquitous handgun that is used in security and specops forces throughout the world.
-Thanks to heavy bullet it really stops most of the varmints in their tracks.
+Ubiquitous intimidation tool that is used in security and specops forces throughout the world.
+In a bind, can be used to shoot things.

 * AK-12
 Infamous russian shooting club -- now with modern polymer stock and Picatinny rails.